palantir/foundry-platform-python/docs/v2/models/RetryCount.md

 # RetryCount

-The number of run attempts for failed jobs.
+The number of retry attempts for failed Jobs within the Build.
+A Job's failure is not considered final until all retries have been attempted or an error occurs indicating that retries cannot be performed.
+Be aware, not all types of failures can be retried.

 ## Type
 ```python